-General Fire Hazards:

-As shipped, this product is nonflammable.
+General Fire Hazards:As shipped, this product is nonflammable.
 However, welding arc and sparks can ignite combustibles and flammable products.
-Read and understand American National Standard Z49.1, "Safety In Welding, Cutting and Allied Processes" and National Fire Protection Association NFPA 51B, "Standard for Fire Prevention During Welding, Cutting and Other Hot Work" before using this product.
+Read and understand American National Standard Z49.1, "Safety In Welding, Cutting and Allied Processes"

+Hot Work" before using this product.